 Attachments must first be enabled using this tool before they can be added using the Add Attachments tool.

-Geodatabase table or feature class for which attachments will be enabled.
+The geodatabase table or feature class for which attachments will be enabled.
 The input must be in a version 10 or later geodatabase.

-The updated input dataset
+The updated input dataset.